magic-cal/portfolio/tasks.md

 ## Tasks

-- Project Information Page
+- [x] Project Information Page
+- [] Improved padding to have more space between sections
+- [] Animation/ transition of images and text (Framer?)

 ## Issues

+- [x] About Hyperlink missing
-- Set 3d models to be larger on about section
+- [x] Set 3d models to be larger on about section

 ## Technical

-- Improve loading time
+- [] Improve loading time
+- [] Identify overflow in 3d models